zendiy-mgos/zvar/README.md

 ```js
 let count = ZenVar.dictionary(v).count();
 ```
-Returns the number of elements of the dictionary.
+Returns the number of elements in the dictionary.

 |Parameter|Type||
 |--|--|--|